docadam78/vf_project/docs/volfitter_docs.md

 experts&mdash;in our case, traders and quants.

-It contains both data, which I put in the `datamodel` package, and behavior, which lives in the other sub-packages within the domain layer.
+It contains both data, which I put in `datamodel.py`, and behavior, which lives in the other sub-packages within the domain layer.
+In particular, `datamodel.py` is part of the API over which the application core communicates with the outside world.
+The adapters, discussed below, translate their specific external resources to and from this domain API.

 I will discuss the available functionality in the "Logic and Functionality" section, so here I focus on the class hierarchy and dependency structure.